 Florida’s official nickname is “The Sunshine State,” but it may as well be “The Low-Tax State.”
 That’s because Florida is the only state east of the Mississippi that doesn’t collect income taxes of any kind.
-The state also charges a sales tax rate of 6%, and most counties charge sales surtaxes of their own.
+The state does charge a sales tax rate of 6% though, and most counties charge sales taxes of their own.
 There are, however, some taxes that are higher in Florida than elsewhere in the U.S. Florida’s gas tax, for example, is among the highest in the country.

-Come tax season, taxpayers in Florida can finish up their federal taxes and then kick back and enjoy the sunshine.
+Come tax season, taxpayers in Florida can finish up their federal taxes, then kick back and enjoy the sunshine.
 No state income tax means no state income tax return.
 It means there’s no need to research special state deductions and credits.
 For high income earners, it means there is a huge incentive to take their talents to South Beach.

 Florida Sales Tax